evaEko/knife_whetting_level/docs/QUICK_START.md

 You only need to do this once.
 The correction survives flashing and power cycles.

-1. Long-press the low button — display shows "Place on straight surface"
+1. Short-press the low button to open **Settings**
+2. Press the top button until **Level** is shown
+3. Short-press the low button to enter level mode
-2. Lay the device flat on a known level surface
+4. Lay the device flat on a known level surface
-3. Short-press the low button — device reboots with the correction active
+5. Short-press the low button — after a short settle delay, the device reboots with the correction active

 ### Step 2 — Calibrate for your session